caranha/Design-and-Analysis-of-Experiments/NOTES.md

 If not, the notes will be mentioned orally (and available in the repository).
 3. Send Pull Requests/Issues to Campelo

-# After Class notes:
-- Asked to introduce "The Elements of Style" to students

 # Tasks:
 ## Class Preparation
-- Week 4
 - Week 5
 - Week 6
 - Week 7